imatix/gsl/README.md

     &#36;(content.string ())
     .endfor

 What is going on here?
-The answer is, we're grabbing the whole <content> block, including all the XML it contains, as a single string.
+The answer is, we're grabbing the whole &lt;content&gt; block, including all the XML it contains, as a single string.
 Conveniently, XHTML is also XML, so we can read the XHTML content block as part of our XML data file.
 As a bonus, GSL will also validate it and tell you if there are errors, such as missing or malformed tags.

 The scope string() function returns a string that holds the XML value of the specified entity.
 For the index page, it returns this value (as a single string):

-    <content><h3>Close to you</h3><p>We're just around the corner, if you live near by.</p><h3>Always open</h3><p>And if we're closed, just come back tomorrow.</p><h3>Cheap and convenient</h3><p>Much cheaper and easier than growing your own vegetables and fruit.</p></content>
+    &lt;content&gt;&lt;h3&gt;Close to you&lt;/h3&gt;&lt;p&gt;We're just around the corner, if you live near by.&lt;/p&gt;&lt;h3&gt;Always open&lt;/h3&gt;&lt;p&gt;And if we're closed, just come back tomorrow.&lt;/p&gt;&lt;h3&gt;Cheap and convenient&lt;/h3&gt;&lt;p&gt;Much cheaper and easier than growing your own vegetables and fruit.&lt;/p&gt;&lt;/content&gt;

 When we enclose this in &#36;( and ), it writes the string to the current output file.
 Thus we generate the body of the web page.